MBTA ferry: Ferries

-Finances and averted cuts
+Finances

 MBTA boat services have the highest farebox recovery ratio of any MBTA service type – 55% in 2012.
-However, the service still operated at a $5 million annual loss to the MBTA and carried a relatively small percentage of passengers, which resulted in calls for its discontinuance or modification.
+However, the service still operated at a $5 million annual loss to the MBTA and carried a relatively small percentage of passengers.
 In 2012, facing a substantial budget gap, the MBTA proposed substantial service cuts and fare increases.
-All ferry routes were to be cut, resulting in $3.7 million savings for the agency.
-Temporary measures were found to avoid some service cuts including the ferries; however, weekend Quincy service was eliminated and fares raised 35% in an attempt to eliminate the subsidy required.
+All ferry routes were to be cut, resulting in $3.7 million annual savings.
+Temporary measures were found to avoid some service cuts including the ferries; however, weekend Quincy service was eliminated and fares were raised 35% in an attempt to eliminate the subsidy required.
 State lawmakers also then proposed that Massport take over the ferries from the MBTA.

 By 2014, farebox recovery increased to 62%.
 In 2018, the MBTA bid operation of all three routes in a single contract; BHC was the only bidder despite the MBTA's attempts to find a competitor.
 The cost was originally $17.2 million for the first year with annual increases (with the MBTA keeping all fare revenue); the MBTA negotiated the cost down to $13.6 million.
+In April 2025, the MBTA awarded BHC a 5 2/3-year, $116 million contract for operating routes F1, F2H, F3, F4, and F5, with two possible three-year extensions.

+Fleet

+MBTA-owned

+Current vessels owned and in operation for MBTA Ferry service:

+Contracted

+Vessels that owned or operated by Boston Harbor City Cruises, and are contracted for MBTA service: